OrangeCH3/DesignPatterns/README.md

-# Go To Peak —— Design Patterns
+# Design Patterns —— Go to peak

 > What is the significance of this project?